 A large wind tunnel is available to measure insect flight behaviour and orientation responses to pheromones and plant odours.
 Orientation behaviour of smaller arthropods can be measured on an extra small "Kramer sphere", a locomotion compensator that allows the study of free walking insect down to the scale of mites.

-To quantify orientation responsens of walking insects to odours, we use several types of olfactomters, such as Y-tube olfactometers and 4 choice olfactometers
+To quantify orientation responses of walking insects to odours, we use several types of olfactomters, such as Y-tube olfactometers and 4 choice olfactometers.

-We have an electrophysiological setup with high quality optics to make single cells recordings (SSR), singel unit recordings (tip recording), and electro-antennograms (EAG) from insect sensory organs.
+We have an electrophysiological setup with high quality optics to make single cells recordings (SSR), single unit recordings (tip recording), and electro-antennograms (EAG) from insect sensory organs.

-The EPB electrophysiology lab is one of the few places in the Netherlands were GC output is coupled with EAG or SSR equipment to use the insect itself as a biological detector (GC-SSR and GC-EAD).
+Our lab is one of the few places in the Netherlands where gas chromatographic (GC) output is coupled with instruments for electrophysiological and behavioural research, particularly for the study of insect chemoreception and related fields.
+ElectroAntennography (EAG), Single Sensilum Recording (SSR) use the insect itself as a biological detector (GC-SSR and GC-EAD).
 In this setup we use a "Deans switch" that allows precise control of the split ratio between the flame ionisation detector in the GC and the insect’s antennal "detector".